AudithSoftworks/Uniform/README.md

 * Remember to change the CSS classes in the theme if you change the parameters for elements’ classes.
 This can be tedious work, but if you don’t do it, it’s not going to look correct.
 Find and Replace is your friend.

 * Uniform cannot automatically sniff out dynamic value changes.
-If you make changes to elements in JavaScript or using a Reset button of some kind remember to call $.uniform.update(); to sync the changes with Uniform.
+If you make changes to elements in JavaScript or using a reset button of some kind, remember to call $.uniform.update(); to sync the changes with Uniform.
+See [Issue #270](https://github.com/pixelmatrix/uniform/issues/270) for the little bit of code you will need.

 * Uniform is disabled in IE6.
 It’s not possible to fix due to the way IE6 handles form elements.
 If you care about IE6 users, give it a quick look to make sure your "naked" form elements look alright in there.

 * There is a bug in Safari 5.1 that will cause the web rendering process to crash when you use custom fonts.
 For more information, see [Issue #183](https://github.com/pixelmatrix/uniform/issues/183).

 * With IE 7-9, sometimes the "change" event doesn't get fired or doesn't get triggered at the right time.
 When we detect a change, Uniform may submit its own "change" event on the element.
 See [Issue #152](https://github.com/pixelmatrix/uniform/issues/152) and [Issue #238](https://github.com/pixelmatrix/uniform/issues/238).

+* With IE9, you may have problems with some fonts on your site.
+See [Issue #226](https://github.com/pixelmatrix/uniform/issues/226) if you mysteriously see a blank page or blank form elements.
+The fonts in Uniform have been arranged to work around this, but custom themes may not work properly.

 * If you have ideas, or bugs, please post them in [GitHub](https://github.com/pixelmatrix/uniform).
 We rely on our users' for improvement ideas and bug reports.
 Without your participation, Uniform will stay static.